steveniles/MandelZoom/readme.md

 * .NET Framework 4.5

 ##Installation
-1. Download the screen saver from [here](http://steveniles.ca/mandelzoom/files/mzoom.scr) (right click and select "Save link as...")
+1. Download the screen saver from [here](http://steveniles.ca/mandelzoom/files/mzoom.zip) (right click and select "Save link as...")
-2. Put the file into your Windows folder (i.e. `C:\Windows\`)
+2. Unzip the file into your Windows folder (i.e. `C:\Windows\`)
-Alternatively, you can put the file into any folder, right click on it, and select "Install"
+Alternatively, you can unzip the file into any folder, right click on it, and select "Install"

 That's it!
 The screen saver should now show up in Control Panel.